About Church Relations

 In 1968, Pepperdine College in Los Angeles announced that it had accepted an offer of 138 acres of land at the corner of Pacific Coast Highway and Malibu Canyon Road in Malibu.
 In exchange for this gift, Pepperdine agreed to develop a new campus in the coastal community.
 In that same historic year, an administrative decision was made to establish an office of Church Relations to insure that the college would always maintain a vital relationship with the Churches of Christ.
 When the Malibu campus opened in 1972, the ties between Pepperdine University and the Churches of Christ continued to be one of the distinguishing characteristics of the school.

 For more than 30 years the office of Church Relations has devoted its energies to strengthening the ties between the university and the church.
-The primary ways in which this has been accomplished have been the annual Bible Lectures, Christian Education Sundays, preachers luncheons, the work of the Associated Women for Pepperdine, and the Won by One singing group.
+The primary ways in which this has been accomplished have been the annual Bible Lectures, faculty/staff preaching opportunities, ministers luncheons, the work of the Associated Women for Pepperdine, and the Won by One singing group.